millinon/jump.wtf/README.md

 The rest of the resources needed for the site are arranged into a few directories:

+* `www/include/api/`: Definition and implementation of the API
 * `www/include/`: Hack files that are not web-facing
 * `www/include/config/`: Configuration information needed at runtime
 * `www/htdocs/`: static HTML resources (JS / CSS)